-In 2010 an international collaboration was launched within a research project of the Greek Ministry of Culture (Greek Archaeological Museum of Eghion) in order to excavate the ancient site of Trapezà, a natural acropolis located about 7 km from the coast, in the nearby of the city of Eghion, in Achaea (North-Western Peloponnese), which was once seat of the archaic city of Rhypes – the motherland of many Achaean colonies in Italy – as well as of a monumental temple.
-The research group of the University of Udine, directed by Prof. Elisabetta Borgna, composed by doctoral students and assistant lecturers, and coordinated through a series of external collaborations, deals with the study of the prehistoric and pre-classical occupation of the area.
+An international collaboration was launched in 2010 within a research project of the Greek Ministry of Culture (Greek Archaeological Museum of Eghion) in order to excavate the ancient site of Trapezà.
+Trapezà is a natural acropolis located about 7 km from the coast, in the vicinity of the city of Eghion, in Achaea (North-Western Peloponnese), which was once the seat of the archaic city of Rhypes – the motherland of many Achaean colonies in Italy – as well as of a monumental temple.
+The University of Udine research group, directed by Prof. Elisabetta Borgna, composed of doctoral students and assistant lecturers, and coordinated through a series of external collaborations, deals with the study of the prehistoric and pre-classical occupation of the area.

-At the moment research activities focus on the excavation and the study of a large Mycenaean necropolis (15th–11th century BC) of underground chamber tombs, with wide access corridors and connected structures (niches, ossuaries, side-chambers).
-Materials and contexts are significative for the investigation of some crucial topics of Greek prehistory and history, from the developing of the Mycenaean culture to the relationship between palaces and peripheries, funeral practices, the problem of continuity and discontinuity between Bronze and Historical Age, the origins of the Greek temple and – considering the strategic position of the site, located on the Gulf of Corinth – the dynamics of long-distance relationships among the Eastern Aegean, Adriatic and central Mediterranean in the "pre-colonial" age.
+Research activities currently focus on the excavation and the study of a large Mycenaean necropolis (15th–11th century BC) of underground chamber tombs, with wide access corridors and connected structures (niches, ossuaries, and side-chambers).
+Materials and contexts are significant for the investigation of some crucial topics of Greek prehistory and history, from the development of the Mycenaean culture to the relationship between palaces and peripheries, funeral practices, the problem of continuity and discontinuity between the Bronze and Historical Age, the origins of the Greek temple and – considering the strategic position of the site, located on the Gulf of Corinth – the dynamics of long-distance relationships between the Eastern Aegean, Adriatic and central Mediterranean in the "pre-colonial" age.

-Another focus of the field activities – conducted by Assunta Mercogliano in the context of her Ph.D. research – is a village dating to the middle Bronze Age and the Early Mycenaean period, located a few hundred meters south of the necropolis, which was discovered by the research team after a survey in 2013.
+Another focus of the field activities – conducted by Assunta Mercogliano in the context of her Ph.D. research – is a village dating back to the middle Bronze Age and the Early Mycenaean period.
+The village is located a few hundred meters south of the necropolis and was discovered by the research team after a survey in 2013.

 LINES OF RESEARCH

-- Archaeology of death in the Mycenaean times, through field research and excavation of Mycenaean necropolis.
+- Archaeology of death in the Mycenaean times, through field research and excavation of Mycenaean necropoli.